symfony/symfony-docs/components/lock.rst

 PdoStore
 ~~~~~~~~~~

-Pdo stores rely on the `ACID`_ properties of the SQL engine.
+The PdoStore rely on the `ACID`_ properties of the SQL engine.

 .. caution::

     In a cluster configured with multiple master, ensure writes are
-    synchronously propaged to every nodes, or always use the same node.
+    synchronously propagated to every nodes, or always use the same node.

 .. caution::